nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         order history
         ```

         The above command displays the history of completed and cancelled orders in the right column of the GUI[<sup>3</sup>](#glossary).
 The list is in chronological sequence based on the order's date and time.
+        > Note: you cannot edit orders in order history.
+If the command `order edit [INDEX]` is called, the index in question refers to the `order list` which contains only uncompleted orders.

         <p>&nbsp;</p>